ibm-cloud-docs/CDN/about.md

 ### Support for multiple Origins with distinct paths
 {: #support-for-multiple-origins-with-distinct-paths}

 In certain cases, you might want to deliver certain content from a different Origin server.
 For example, you might want certain photos or videos that are served from different Origin servers. {{site.data.keyword.cloud_notm}} CDN provides the option to set up multiple Origin servers with multiple paths.
-This allows flexibility regarding how and where the data is stored.
+This allows flexibility with regards to how and where the data is stored.

 The path that is specified for the Origin server must be unique regarding the CDN.
 The Origin server itself does not need to be unique.
 {: note}